nmboffi/nmboffi.github.io/index.md

 From 2015-2018, my research was funded by a Department of Energy Computational Science Graduate Fellowship.

-You can reach me at boffi at g.harvard.edu.
+I can be reached at boffi at g.harvard.edu.

 ---
 ##### research interests